 No matter how user-friendly your chosen eCommerce platform is or how good you are at handling technical glitches, there would be times when you would be forced to seek help from the outside to get things fixed.
 Thus always choose the plugin that offers excellent support when requested.

 Now that you are aware of the requirements of a good eCommerce plugin, let’s find the best ones in the market.

 Powering over 28% of all online stores WooCommerce stays on the top in the list of popular eCommerce plugins.
 Being a free plugin WooCommerce makes it affordable to set up online stores easily.
 It comes with hundreds and thousands of both free and premium extensions which allow you to expand your store to any level you wish to take it to.

-It supports the sale of both digital and physical goods, allows you to sell affiliate or external products and also offers complete inventory management of your eCommerce store.
+It supports the sale of both digital and physical goods, allows you to sell affiliate or external products, and also offers complete inventory management of your eCommerce store.
 Payment gateways are a great attraction too with all the popular payment gateways built-into it.
 Support will not be an issue with their well-guided documentation, online video tutorials, official forums, etc.

 Design and customization options are also great with this plugin as it offers eCommerce specific themes along with abundant customization options.
-All in all, WooCommerce is a great plugin which you can completely trust to build your store.
+All in all, WooCommerce is a great plugin that you can completely trust to build your store.

 Easy Digital Downloads